AkhilVKhatode/LoggerSystemDesign/README.md

 Console::Logger: This is an information.
 File::Logger: This is an information.
 Console::Logger: This is a debug level information.
-File::Logger: This is a debug level information.
-Error::Logger: This is a debug level information.
 Console::Logger: This is an error information.
 File::Logger: This is an error information.
 Error::Logger: This is an error information.